Diffusion differentiable resampling: Experiments

-where the parameters and the non-linear rate function $\lambda$ are detailed in Appendix~\ref{app:prey-predator}.
-We generated data at time $t\in[0, 3]$ discretised by Milstein's method with 256 steps.
+where the configuration is detailed in Appendix~\ref{app:prey-predator}.
+We generate data at time $t\in[0, 3]$ discretised by Milstein's method with 256 steps.
 We model the dynamics entirely by a neural network, without assuming known the dynamic structure.
 After the neural network has been learnt, we make 100 predictions from the learnt model and then compare them to a reference trajectory generated by the true dynamics.
 All results are averaged over 20 independent runs, with $N=64$ particles used.
+We have also compared to the REINFORCE framework implemented with a stopped gradient method by~\citet{Scibior2021differentiable}.

 Results are summarised in Figures~\ref{fig:lokta-rmse} and~\ref{fig:lokta-loss}.
 The first figure shows that the trained model using the diffusion resampling achieves the lowest prediction error and is significantly more stable than the baselines.
-Furthermore, as detailed in Appendix~\ref{app:prey-predator}, even diffusion resampling with the worst setting gives around 2.67 prediction error which still outperforms the average best of all other methods.
-The second figure aligns with the results from the first figure, showing that the training loss with diffusion resampling constantly lower bounds that of the other methods, and is more stable.
+The second figure aligns with the results from the first figure, showing that the training loss with diffusion resampling consistently lower bounds that of the other methods, and is more stable.